So, I haven’t written here for a long time.

 Let me give you a quick run-down of a few other reasons why, for me, this trip was so bad:

-If I had to choose between eating rice ever again and starving to death, I would choose starving.
+I don’t think you realise how important food is for your happiness until you’re already unhappy and then eat bad food on top of that.
 Have you ever vomited rice back up?
 It all gets stuck in your nose and you end up sneezing rice for days.
 It’s thoroughly unattractive.

 There’s a lot more, but I don’t want this to be a barrage of complaints.
 Because I did learn a couple of things along the way and I’d like to share them with you.